-The Positive Pilgrims project has been created to engage adults and children who experience mental health issues in Lincolnshire by using the power of sport and the Boston United Football Club brand to create exciting pathways into training, volunteering and employment.
+The Positive Pilgrims project helps engage adults who experience mental health issues in Lincolnshire by using the power of sport and the Boston United Football Club brand to create exciting pathways into training, volunteering and employment.

-The Positive Pilgrims project also aims to improve social inclusion and wellbeing for people with mental health difficulties, as well as tackling discrimination and stigma.
+Positive Pilgrims also aims to improve social inclusion and well being, as well as tackling discrimination and stigma.

-Working in partnership with organisations such as Lincolnshire Partnership Foundation Trust, CAMHS and Spurgeons, we hold weekly sport and physical activity sessions in the area to raise participants’ physical activity levels in a fun and friendly environment.
+Working in partnership with organisations such as Lincolnshire Partnership Foundation Trust, CAMHS and Spurgeons, we hold weekly sport sessions to raise physical activity levels in a fun and friendly environment.

 A number of voluntary posts have been created within the Boston United umbrella and along with other partner organisation’s to allow participants to have the opportunity to gain the necessary confidence and skills to return to a working environment.

-Research has demonstrated the positive impacts of regular exercise for people suffering with mental health problems, and we have recently received funding from the Mental Health Promotion Fund to extend our successful Positive Pilgrims Programme.
-Positive Pilgrims aims to develop confidence, self esteem, sense of belonging, health and wellbeing, and will increase social acceptance and interaction through various sports sessions.
-Qualified coaches who have undergone enhanced CRB checks and are fully First Aid trained will lead various football and multisport sessions.
+Research has demonstrated the positive impacts of regular exercise for people suffering with mental health problems, and our Positive Pilgrims programme aims to develop confidence, self esteem, sense of belonging, health and wellbeing, and increase social acceptance and interaction for people who suffer with mental health, through various sports sessions.

-To be involved, you or someone you care for have to have had some experience of mental ill health.
-For more information, please contact Lewis Wright on 01205 364406 or email firstname.lastname@example.org.
+If you would like to get involved, you or someone you care for have to have had some experience of poor mental health.
+For more information and to come along to these sessions, please contact Lewis Wright on (01205) 364406 or email: email@example.com.